winitzki/scall/tutorial/programming_dhall.md

 ```
 This is just an identity function of type `ListInt → ListInt`.

+In this sense, we may say that Church encodings replace recursive types by the types of their "fold" operations.

-We note that `foldRight` is a non-recursive function.
+We note that `foldRight` and `flip_foldRight` are  non-recursive functions.
-In this way, the Church encoding enables fold-like aggregations to be implemented without recursion.
+In this way, the Church encoding enables "fold-like" operations to be implemented without recursion.

 For an arbitrary Church-encoded data type `C`, the "fold" function is the identity function of type `C → C` with first two arguments flipped.
 In practice, it is easier to "inline" that identity function: that is, to use the data type `C` itself as the "fold"-like function.